-FORM 10-Q

-X QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF

-For the quarterly period ended January 31, 2006

-OR

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d 1934) OF THE SECURITIES EXCHANGE ACT OF

-For the transition period from to

-Commission file number 0-2' 7022

-OPTICAL CABLE CO (Exact name of registrant as specified in in the company of the ts charter) 54-1237042 (I.R.S.
-Employer incorporation or organization) 5290 Concourse Drive Roanoke, Virginia 24019 (Address of principal executive offices, includ (540) 265-0690 (Registrant's telephone number, including area code) Indicate by check mark whether the registrant (1) has filed all reports required to be file ng the preceding 12 months (or for such shorter period that the registrant was required to firements for the past 90 days.
-Yes \boxtimes No \square and la Indicate by check mark whether the registrant is a large accelerated filer, an accelerated large accelerated filer") in Rule 12b-2 of the Act). filer or a non-accelerated filer.
-(See definition of "accelerated filer Large Accelerated Filer $\ \square$ Accelerated Filer $\ \square$ Non-accelerated Filer $\ \boxtimes$ Indicate by check mark whether the registrant is a shell company (as defined in Rule 12 b-2 of the Exchange Act).
-Yes □ No ⊠ As of March 1, 2006, 6,020,077 shares of the registrant's Common Stock, no par value, were outstanding.
+FORM 10-Q \boxtimes QUARTERLY REPORT PURSUANT TO SEC 1934 CTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF For the quarterly period ended April 30, 2006 OR TRANSITION REPORT PURSUANT TO SEC 1934 CTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF For the transition period from to Comi mission file number 0-27022 Virginia (State or other jurisdiction of incorporation or organization) 54-1237042 (I.R.S.
+Employer Identification No.) Roanoke, Virginia 24019 incipal executive offices, including zip code) (Registrant 2 (540) 265-0690 's telephone number, including area code) reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 egistrant was required to file such reports), and (2) has been subject to such filing and la Indicate by check mark whether the registrant is a large acceler arge accelerated filer" in Rule 12b-2 of the Act). rated filer, an accelerated filer or a non-accelerated filer.
+(See definition of "accelerated file Large Accelerated Filer $\ \square$ Accelerated Filer $\ \square$ Non-accelerated elerated Filer 🗵 Indicate by check mark whether the registrant is a shell compar ny (as defined in Rule 12b-2 of the Exchange Act).
+Yes \square No \boxtimes

+As of June 8, 2006, 6,002,761 shares of the registrant's Common Stock, no par value, were outstanding.